Types of Degrees Marine Maintenance Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Marine Maintenance/Fitter and Ship Repair Technology/Technician, too.
-About 3.4% of those with this major are international students.
+Marine Maintenance/Fitter and Ship Repair Technology/Technician appeals to people across the globe.
+About 2.6% of those with this major are international students.

 How Much Do Marine Maintenance Majors Make?